 Public Awareness Campaigns:

-BSA works with national and local governments on government-branded campaigns aimed at raising public awareness about the legal and economic implications associated with software piracy.
-Such programs can be highly effective in changing cultural perceptions of software piracy for both businesses and consumers.
+BSA works with national and local governments on government-branded campaigns aimed at raising public awareness about the legal and economic implications associated with software theft.
+Such programs can be highly effective in changing cultural perceptions of unlicensed software use for both businesses and consumers.
 Below is a sample of our initiatives:

 - Brazil: In Brazil, BSA collaborates with the local government through its formal induction as a member of the National Council Against Piracy (CNCP).
-The CNCP oversees the creation of anti-piracy policies and actively promotes discussion between the government and private entities regarding IP rights.
+The CNCP oversees the creation of policies on software use and actively promotes discussion between the government and private entities regarding IP rights.

 - China: In late 2012, BSA was invited by the China Banking Regulatory Commission (CBRC) to deliver a presentation on the key findings of a research paper on the Security Risks of Pirated Software.
 The audience was comprised of over 100 IT managers from provincial rural credit cooperatives, rural commercial banks, financial capital management companies and trust companies, with responsibilities over software deployment and legalization.

-- Malaysia: BSA has worked closely with the government of Malaysia for over 20 years to help drive down software piracy.
-Through a strategic alliance with the Ministry of Domestic Trade, Co-operatives and Consumerism, numerous joint branded awareness programs have been implemented – most notably the “Ops Tulen,” a campaign targeted to eradicate piracy and counterfeit goods.
+- Malaysia: BSA has worked closely with the government of Malaysia for over 20 years to help drive down the use of unlicensed software.
+Through a strategic alliance with the Ministry of Domestic Trade, Co-operatives and Consumerism, numerous joint branded awareness programs have been implemented – most notably the “Ops Tulen,” a campaign targeted to eradicate software theft and counterfeit goods.
 In the past decade alone, the Enforcement Division of the Ministry has conducted 353 raids against corporate end-user pirates, resulting in software and hardware seizures valued at over US$55 million.

 - Mexico: In collaboration with the Mexican government, BSA assisted the Ministry of Economy in becoming the first government body in the world to earn BSA’s Certification in Standards-based SAM for Organizations, known as CSS(O).